buildspace/buildspace-projects/Solidity_And_Smart_Contracts/en/Section_2/Lesson_2_Deploy_To_Real_Testnet.md

 You're now someone who is actually "doing" the thing that mostly everyone else is just "talking" about.

-From our experience, the best builders have made it a habit to "build in public".
-Usually, they will write quick updates whenever they achieve big milestones like this.
+We've seen that the best builders have made it a habit to "build in public".
+All this means is sharing a few learnings about the milestone they've just hit!

-Checkout the video below how you can also do that really easily right here on buildspace:
-[Loom](https://www.loom.com/share/19f0af7b490144948d1b31ec96318c0b)
+Drop a quick update on buildspace right now by pressing "Post Update" in the top right corner 🤘 [Loom](https://www.loom.com/share/19f0af7b490144948d1b31ec96318c0b)

 You're a step closer to mastering the arts of web3.